raghavian/sustainable_ai/README.md

-# Official Repository for book on "Sustainable AI" by Raghavendra Selvan (2025)
+# Official Repository for the book "Sustainable AI" by Raghavendra Selvan (O'Reilly, 2025)

 ![cover](figures/cover.png)